Using first principles to designing and implement a API to wrap ML functionality.

 Initialization

-The first step is to initialize our API in our app/api.py file by defining metadata like the title, description and version.
+The first step is to initialize our API in our api.py

 |